Davidwallacesadler/DailySwiftCodingProblems/README.md

 ### May

+#### 5/11:
+Suppose you have a multiplication table that is N by N. That is, a 2D array where the value at the i-th row and j-th column is (i + 1) * (j + 1) (if 0-indexed) or i * j (if 1-indexed).
+Given integers N and X, write a function that returns the number of times X appears as a value in an N by N multiplication table.
+For example, given N = 6 and X = 12, you should return 4.

 #### 5/9:
 Given a mapping of digits to letters (as in a phone number), and a digit string, return all possible letters the number could represent.
 You can assume each valid number in the mapping is a single digit.
 For example if {“2”: [“a”, “b”, “c”], 3: [“d”, “e”, “f”], …} then “23” should return [“ad”, “ae”, “af”, “bd”, “be”, “bf”, “cd”, “ce”, “cf"].